“This is the good part of my theories. You must continue this work.”

 An endowment that will enable years of experiments with the Farnsworth fusor will cost less than 1/2 of 1% of what it will cost just to build ITER.

 Once endowed, the Project will solicit proposals from individual and institutional experimenters to try different approaches to solving the Riddle or The Fusor.
-For qualified applicants, will provide access to the unpublished Farnsworth journals and encourage them to retrace the path that he was forced to abandon 50 years ago.
+For qualified applicants, the Waterstar Foundation will provide access to the unpublished Farnsworth journals and encourage them to retrace the path that he was forced to abandon 50 years ago.

 If Philo Farnsworth had had that kind of funding at his disposal in the 1960s, we might be living in a very different world today.
 Alas, Farnsworth was subject to the vagaries of corporate finance and the institutional preferences of agencies like the Atomic Energy Commission, which devoted all the resources available for fusion research to more orthodox approaches like the aforementioned tokamak.